S. Darius and S. Girėnas Airport: Civil air communication

-All international connections were disrupted on June 16, 1940 when the airport was captured by the Red Army.
+All international connections were disrupted on June 16, 1940, when the airport was captured by the Red Army.
 Civil flights to Moscow were launched at the end of 1940 after the formal integration of Lithuania into the Soviet Union.

-In the early 1950s regular civilian connections with other towns (but then only within USSR) were opened.
-Due to a short runway and limited extension possibilities the airport could accept only a very limited number of jet aircraft types.
+In the early 1950s, regular civilian connections with other towns (but then only within the USSR) were opened.
+Due to a short runway and limited extension possibilities, the airport could accept only a very limited number of jet aircraft types.
 In the 1980s, Aleksotas Airport was considered one of the most dangerous airports in Europe due to its short runway.
 Due to this fact Kaunas was able to accommodate mostly prop and turboprop aircraft, such as Li-2, Il-14, An-24.
 It is claimed that only one type of jet - the Yak-40 - could use this airport.
-Even so, in the 1980s it was a base for about a dozen of Yak-40 and An-24 airliners, connecting with nearly 30 cities within the USSR, as far as Odessa and Simferopol.
-Regular passenger flights in Aleksotas airport were stopped in 1988 and were moved to a new Kaunas International Airport in Karmėlava at the northeastern outskirts of Kaunas.
+Even so, in the 1980s it was a base for about a dozen Yak-40 and An-24 airliners, connecting with nearly 30 cities within the USSR, as far as Odessa and Simferopol.
+Regular passenger flights in Aleksotas Airport were stopped in 1988 and were moved to a new Kaunas International Airport in Karmėlava at the northeastern outskirts of Kaunas.
 Paradoxically, the opening of the new airport coincided with a long-term decrease in the number of connections from Kaunas: the new airport had limited passenger facilities and the economic downturn of the early 1990s resulted in a significant overall reduction of air communication.

-After the withdrawal of the Russian Air Force in 1993, Aleksotas / S. Darius and S. Girėnas Airport serves general aviation.
+After the withdrawal of the Russian Air Force in 1993, Aleksotas / S. Darius and S. Girėnas Airport began to serve general aviation.
 The airport hosts the Kaunas Air Club.

 Its historical importance makes it a natural host for the Lithuanian Aviation Museum.
-The old passenger terminal building was transferred to Aviation Museum on February 19, 1990.
+The old passenger terminal building was turned into the Aviation Museum on February 19, 1990.